code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-soapaction-header-example.md

 {% endcapture %}
 <div class="notice--info">{{ notice-github | markdownify }}</div>

-This Spring WS example turned out a bit longer than expected but hopefully it helped to explain the core client and endpoint concepts.
+Spring WS provides support for setting and mapping the SOAPAction header as we have illustrated in above example.

-Feel free to leave a comment if you enjoyed reading or in case you have any additional questions.
+If you have any additional thoughts let me know down below.
+Thanks!